-The Central Bank enabled the BH Deposit Insurance Agency to invest in securities by opening accounts (cash and custody accounts) in the name of the Central Bank.
-All transactions on these accounts are performed between the BH Deposit Insurance Agency and its Asset Manager.
-The Central Bank does not charge any interest on such accounts.
+The Central Bank enabled the BH Deposit Insurance Agency to invest in securities by opening account (cash and custody account) on behalf of the Central Bank.
+All transactions on this account are performed between the BH Deposit Insurance Agency and its Asset Manager.
+The Central Bank does not charge any interest on such account.